Dclark2434/network-discovery-dashboard/README.md

 ## Quick Start

-Install the required packages and launch the Flask application:
+Install the required packages and make sure the `nmap` command is available, then launch the Flask application:

 ```bash
 pip install -r requirements.txt